tomcam/least-github-pages/docs/README.md

 ### Advantages to using GitHub Pages

 Still wondering whether to use GitHub Pages?

-If you're not sure about the advantages of using GitHub pages, see [Why Use GitHub Pages?](github-pages-advantages.md)
+See [Why Use GitHub Pages?](github-pages-advantages.md)

 ### Disadvantages to using GitHub Pages